 Very useful indeed.
 We used our Colapz bag for gathering wood, for washing up, for storing wet shoes and for taking recycling to the bins.

 There are two sizes and both are suitable for holding water.
 The two Andrews are using the blue one for kindling as they get our beach campfire going.

 What a great find.
 Inov8 is more associated with trail and fell running, but they also do a range of very lightweight, comfortable and waterproof boots for men and women.
-Prices are pretty good, but shop around.
-Northern Runner on Amazon was where I bought my Roclite 325 GTX.
+Prices are great at Sportsshoes.com, which was where I bought my Roclite 325 GTX.
 Go up a size.
-This trip was their debt and they gave brilliant grip on rocky beaches and Scottish fells.
+This trip was their debut and they gave brilliant grip on rocky beaches and Scottish fells.